If you dream about an e-bike, but like your old traditional bicycle, there is a way not only to keep it, but also make it evolve.

 Another solution is to install a motor directly in the pedal block of your traditional bicycle.
 Kits that incorporate all the necessary elements are sold online from 500 euros for a city bike.

 One of the most popular brands is Bafang, which equips, among others, the Maserati electric bike.
 Bafang offers models for city bikes, cross-country, mountain biking or racing bikes.
 Some are connected and compatible with Android or iOS smartphones.
 Many online stores offer these kits.

 This time, the installation procedure is more technical.
 There are multiple YouTube videos that show the installation process.
 Here is one that I found the most appropriate:

 Finally, the battery needs to find its place either on the luggage rack (front or rear) or on the frame, or in a case under the seat.
 This choice depends on the use and the distances to be covered.

-Several riding modes of driving are available.
-These include a pedestrian mode to circulate at low speed without pedaling or to advance at full speed without pedaling, and to vary the gears according to the road (ascent, descent, plane).
-More details on using e-bike gears in this post.
+Several riding modes are usually available.
+These include a pedestrian mode to circulate at low speed without pedaling or to advance at full speed without pedaling, and to vary the gears according to the road (ascent, descent, flat routes).